douglaskataki/PrivEscWindows/README.md

 ```

 # Disable Windows Defender

+Until now, I couldn't find anyway to automate this task.
+So, just follow this instructions to disable windows defender.

 1) Copy minimal to desktop
 2) Type msconfig in windows search bar and click on System Configuration